Slideshow image

 1 Comment

-Susan almost 4 years ago
+Susan over 4 years ago

 I totally agree with you.
 Labels can really be intimidating, and we don’t need purity tests to affirm our degrees of sustainable eating!
 Words matter, so terms like vegetarian and vegan can be intimidating for some.
 Those whose diets consist of primarily plants can fit very nicely under the umbrella term ‘plant-based.’
 It doesn’t imply 100% adherence, but it is a useful common denominator for those who eat mostly plants, whether by by environmental necessity or preference.
 Strict veganism or vegetarianism isn’t for everybody.
 But for the sake of our planet, we do all need to eat a diet composed primarily of plants.